mdmtk/docs/edge/source/guide/MX/interface.md

 	        String getValue(String sKey);
 		}

-5. Add the Permission `<uses-permission android:name = "com.symbol.mxmf.ACCESS_MX_MANAGEMENT_FRAMEWORK_SERVICE" />` to your manifest file to allow MX accesses.
+5. Add the Permission `<uses-permission android:name = "com.symbol.mxmf.ACCESS_MX_MANAGEMENT_FRAMEWORK_SERVICE" />` to your manifest file to allow MXMS accesses.
 6. Implement `ServiceConnection` from your MainActivity, and add unimplemented methods.
 You should now have methods for `onServiceConnected` and `onServiceDisconnected`.
-7. Copy the following variables to the top of your MainActivity for holding values needed for MX.
+7. Copy the following variables to the top of your MainActivity for holding values needed for MXMS.

         :::java
 		//Application Context for MX